Lincoln, New Zealand: Educational, research institutions and amenities

 Ararira Springs Primary School is the second primary school for the town.
 It was tentatively named Lincoln South School and open in February 2019.

 Lincoln is the site of Lincoln University.
 As well as the university, there are a number of other research facilities in Lincoln, including AgResearch, Institute for Plant and Food Research, FAR (Foundation for Arable Research), and Landcare Research.
 The High Performance Cricket training centre is also based at Lincoln University.
 Over 400 people are employed at these organisations making Lincoln a busy little country village.

-Lincoln also has a maternity hospital, kindergarten and golf course.
+Lincoln also has a kindergarten and golf course.

 Lincoln also hosts the first New Zealand supermarket to have wind turbines generating some of its power: Lincoln New World.
 The supermarket was built with a number of sustainable initiatives in keeping with the Enviro town it is servicing.

 Cricket

 The New Zealand Cricket Board decided in December 1995 to create the high performance centre.
 Once they had made the decision, they quickly moved to find suitable premises and develop the high performance centre.
 The first intake of players occurred four months later.
 John Reid (former New Zealand cricketer) led the establishment of the High Performance Centre in 1996 as its first cricket operations manager.

 Lincoln became the home to the New Zealand Cricket High Performance Centre.
 It is situated at Lincoln University.
 There are three cricket grounds.
 These include the Bert Sutcliffe Oval which was the venue for several high-profile matches: the 2000 Women's world cup and two under 19 world cup finals.
 Three national tournaments are held in at these grounds each summer.
 They are the Women's under 21 tournament, the men's provincial A tournament and men's under 18 tournament.
 Many other games and training camps are also held at the high performance centre.

 Facilities also include a six lanes of indoor nets, a gym, accommodation for cricketers and multiple ground staff to keep the pitches in top condition.
 All weather facilities allow cricketers to train on grass pitches all year round.
 A marquee cover and climate control system were installed in 2018 to provide a winter training base.